idnzozkan/react-slack-clone/README.md

 Before running the application, you need to set the required environment variables.
 In order to do that, you can use the provided example env file.

-Go to the **root directory** of the project and rename the existing file named `.env.example` to `.env.local` first.
+Get to the **root directory** of the project and rename the existing file named `.env.example` to `.env.local` first.
 After that, open up the file and fill it in like the following.

 ```bash
 REACT_APP_FIREBASE_API_KEY=API_KEY